 Scan/cleanup are part of user workload (user's resources are used).
 Performance impact can be substantial since entire rows are added to change tables and for updates operations pre-image is also included.

-Elastic Pools - Number of CDC-enabled databases should not exceed the number of vCores of the pool, in order to avoid latency increase.
+Elastic Pools - Number of CDC-enabled databases shouldn't exceed the number of vCores of the pool, in order to avoid latency increase.
 Learn more about resource management in dense Elastic Pools here.

-Cleanup – based on the customer's workload, it may be advised to keep the retention period smaller than the default of 3 days, to ensure that the cleanup catches up with all changes in change table.
-In general, it is good to keep the retention low and track the database size.
+Cleanup – based on the customer's workload, it may be advised to keep the retention period smaller than the default of three days, to ensure that the cleanup catches up with all changes in change table.
+In general, it's good to keep the retention low and track the database size.